We’re Romanians & we’re proud

 Unfortunately, the majority has to do grunt work.
 Either because they don`t have any graduate education or because their diplomas are not recognized abroad and they don`t have enough experience.
 The University of Bucharest does not have the same reputation as Sorbonne or Oxford.
 And the experience cannot be gained remaining unemployed.

-You could defend yourself and say that you mostly encountered this type of people – not really what we could call role models – therefore your image about Romanians is justified.
-And you are right to do so, we don’t blame you for this because you only know what the media decides it’s important for you to know.
+You could defend yourself and say that you mainly encountered this type of people.
+Not really what we could call role models.
+In this case, your image about Romanian people is justified.
+And we don’t blame you for this because you only know what the media decides it’s important for you to know.
 However, we are sure that if you were in our shoes (thus being a normal person, not a drug addict, not a prostitute nor a completely ignorant human being), you would do the same thing we are doing.
-That is trying to change our reputation and let everyone know that Romanians are also educated, cultivated, smart, ambitious, talented or creative.
+That is trying to change our reputation.
+And let everyone know that Romanian people can also be educated, cultivated, smart, ambitious, talented or creative.
 That they have many achievements to be proud of as well.
 That there are many quality people capable of better representing our country.

-Our campaign “I’m Romanian” should be a matter of pride not only for Romanians but for everyone who hears about it.
-Romanians do not only have sad stories or poor education.
-Romanians should no longer be discriminated or thought of as “bad people” or “gypsies”.
+Our campaign “I’m Romanian” should be a matter of pride not only for Romanian people but for everyone who hears about it.
+Romanian people do not only have sad stories or poor education.
+They should no longer be discriminated or thought of as “bad people” or “gypsies”.
 Romanians should be discovered, understood and appreciated more because we are not lesser people.

 We are Romanians and we are proud!